 Standardization was not a new idea.
 It had been employed by railroad companies beginning in the mid-19th century and was in common usage by many highway departments across the country by the 1910s.
 Because standardized bridge plans used commonly available materials and well-tried bridge types and designs whose qualities and costs were known, they were generally more economical.

 They were particularly well-suited to North Carolina because there were few large rivers needing specialized long-span or movable bridges.
 Some standardized bridge designs, for example plans adopted for reinforced concrete T-beam and slab bridges in 1919, served as prototypes for spans built across the state for more than 40 years.

-Craven had as much as any individual to do with shaping the state's standardized approach to bridge design and construction.
-He was born in Concord, North Carolina in 1878 and graduated from North Carolina Agricultural & Mechanical College (now North Carolina State University) with a civil engineering degree in 1901.
-After working for several bridge-building companies, Craven joined the State Highway Commission in 1917 and soon recruited to its Bridge Department a dedicated force of young engineers, many of whom would spend their entire careers there.
-(These included his successor, T.B.
-Gunter, Jr., who came to the Commission upon receiving his civil engineering degree from the University of North Carolina in 1921.)
+Craven had as much as any individual to do with shaping the standardized approach to bridge design and construction.
+He was born in Concord in 1878 and graduated from North Carolina Agricultural & Mechanical College (now North Carolina State University) in 1901 with a civil engineering degree.
+After working for several bridge-building companies, Craven joined the State Highway Commission in 1917 and soon recruited a dedicated force of young engineers to its bridge department (these included Gunter, his successor, who came to the Commission after receiving a civil engineering degree from the University of North Carolina in 1921.)